Dev49net/buddypress-first-letter-avatar/readme.txt

 Of course!
 This can be done in plugin settings.

 = I don't want to use Gravatar at all.
 Can I disable it? = Yes!
-By default, WP First Letter Avatar sets custom avatar only to users without Gravatar, but in plugin settings you can disable it and use custom avatar for everybody.
+By default, BuddyPress First Letter Avatar sets custom avatar only to users without Gravatar and profile avatar, but in plugin settings you can disable it and use custom avatar for everybody.

 = Can avatars be round, like in Google+? =
 Yes - just go to plugin settings and click Round avatars.